|Pearl Street Books, LaCrosse, WI|

 |A few of the sidelines available.|

 |A partial view of the children's section.|

-|With Val, the fine owner at Main Street Books.
+|With Allison on the right, one of the fine booksellers at Pearl Street Books.
 Thanks for a great visit.|